puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Module Description
 ---
 The Catalog Preview module compiles two catalogs, one in an *baseline environment* and one in a *preview environment*.
-It then computes a diff between the two.
-Preview produces the two catalogs, the diff, and the log output from each compilation for inspection.
-The primary purpose of the module is to serve as an aid for migration from the current 3.x parser to the 4.x (or "future") parser, but the preview command can also help in various change management and refactoring scenarios.
+It computes a diff between the two, then saves the two catalogs, the diff, and the log output from each compilation for inspection.
+The primary purpose of the module is to serve as an aid for migration from the current 3.x parser to the 4.x (or "future") parser, but the `puppet preview` command can also help in various change management and refactoring scenarios.

 The idea is to have the original "baseline" environment unchanged and configured with the 3.x parser (what is currently in production) in addition to a "preview" environment.
 The preview environment